 Makes sense right?
 You don’t want it to warp from the heat or get moldy from excess moisture.

-You should store your ladder flat, folded shut and evenly supported.
 Beyond that, storing your ladder really depends on your garage layout.

 Most people only need their ladder a few times a year, so they go with the more convenient options.
-There’s nothing wrong with that.

-Testing the Best Ladder Hooks and Hangers
+Testing the Best Ladder Storage Ideas (Hooks & Hangers)

 I purchased five of the highest rated ladder hooks and hangers on Amazon at full retail price.
 No product was provided by the manufacturers and nobody is paying me for this review.
 The goal was simply to find out which of these ladder hooks would work best in my garage.